It’s all about this guy “Stoner”, it’s his life!

 His friends are his “Buds” and are usually found scurrying along the bottom of the trap.
-Always, hoping Stoner finds something or someone else to eat.
-If he’s got the munchies, no one is safe!
+Always, hoping the mullet head will last before Stoner gets the munchies.
+Stoner’s family include a list of characters that occasionally visit the trap and hang with Stoner and his buds.
+Who knows what goes on down there, but no one is safe!

 Gulf Stone Crab (General Information)